You Know You're From Michigan When... Michigan Stereotypes

 Your town has an equal number of bars and churches

 There are a lot of bars and churches in my town.
-There are a number of drinking related Michigan stereotypes and I don't really find these to be true.
+There are quite a few of drinking related Michigan stereotypes and I don't really find these to be true.
 I'm guessing maybe people think that all Michiganders do is drink.

 While it is cold here and going to a bar might be a fun indoor activity, not everyone here drinks.
 In fact, my family members may just have a drink around the holidays or special occasions.
 Some of my friends drink and some don't.
 I think it's the same as anywhere.